dortania/OpenCore-Install-Guide/AMD/AMD-config.md

    * Some older firmware have broken Unicode collation, fixes UEFI shell compatibility on these systems(generally IvyBridge and older)

 **Quirks**:

+Settings relating to UEFI, main ones we need to change: `ProvideConsoleGop`, and `RequestBootVarFallback`

 * **AvoidHighAlloc**: NO
    * Workaround for when te motherboard can't properly access higher memory in UEFI Boot Services.
 Avoid unless necessary(affected models: GA-Z77P-D3 (rev. 1.1))